 Suppose that your brand produces onboarding software.
 If your target audience consists of people who need onboarding software, these people will obviously be interested in your brand without much nudging on your part.
 The challenge is showing that your brand is much more desirable compared to competing brands.

-After all, no matter what business you have or what industry you’re in, there will always be competitors on your heels ready to steal your potential customers.
+After all, regardless of what business you have or what industry you’re in, there will always be competitors on your heels ready to steal your potential customers.
 To make sure that you stay in the lead, you need to figure out how to engage your target audience.
-You can do this in several ways such as getting them to sign up for newsletters, email lists, and so on.
+You can do this in several ways, such as getting them to sign up for newsletters, email lists, and so on.

 These potential customers might input their personal information into the site as well.
 Whatever the case, as long as these people engage with your site in some way, you can start gathering even more data from them.
 You will learn more about their searches, product preferences, budgets, and so on.

-All of these analytics are very important for focusing on your target audience.
+All of these analytics are vital for focusing on your target audience.
 The more specific you are with your marketing, the more likely you will be to turn your potential customers into real customers.
 This, of course, will not happen overnight.

 You may need to wait weeks and sometimes even months before you gather enough data to move further down the growth hacking marketing funnel.
 You may need to change a few of your marketing strategies along the way to make sure you stay on top of your target audience.
 Once you do that, you will notice that more and more people will start to buy goods or services from your brand and become customers.

-Once you start to amass more and more customers, you will need to start thinking about how you can keep those customers coming back to you for more.
-This is the next stage of the marketing funnel often known as the retention stage.
+Once you start to amass more and more customers, you will have to start thinking about how you can keep those customers coming back to you for more.
+This is the next stage of the marketing funnel, often known as the retention stage.

 Getting new customers is not all that difficult, but keeping them around tends to be a much harder task.
 After all, why should a customer come back to your brand when there are so many competitors out there to try?
 It is important to retain customers because a person who shops at your brand only once won’t be much help to your brand’s overall success.

 On the other hand, if you have hundreds or thousands of returning customers, you will have a steady flow of business.
 The trick is to tempt your customers with something that will urge them to return to your brand and do more shopping at a later time.
-Email marketing is a very good way to do this.
+Email marketing is an excellent way to do this.